makerdao/community/governance/polls/Ratification Poll - Modify Core Unit Budget - Strategic Happiness SH-001 (MIP40c3-SP67) - May 9, 2022.md

 start_date: 2022-05-09T16:00:00
 end_date: 2022-05-23T16:00:00
 ---
-# Ratification Poll for MIP40c3-SP67: Modify Core Unit Budget - Strategic Happiness (SH-001) - May 9, 2022
+# Ratification Poll for Strategic Happiness (SH-001) Core Unit Budget Modification (MIP40c3-SP67) - May 9, 2022

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, May 9 at 16:00 UTC.